 The "Bridegroom Lamb of God"

-The books of Isaiah, Jeremiah and Joel speak of the "bride and bridegroom," which is why the book of Revelation in the Christian Bible uses the same terms.
-Unfortunately, it is one of the most misunderstood and misinterpreted books in the Christian canon.
+Unfortunately, John’s book of Revelation is one of the most misunderstood and misinterpreted books in the Christian Bible.
 Consequently, there are many different interpretations regarding who and what the characters and events are, and there are as many different opinions about the context or time of the events.

-While other articles on this site discuss such issues, such as Prophecies Regarding He Who Fulfills Them, About Christianity, Isaiah Chapter 53, Mashiach ben David, and The Fall of Babylon, this article is specifically about what or who the "Bride and the Bridegroom Lamb" are.
-For even though most Christians believe Jesus was or will be the Bridegroom, and some believe the "Bride" is the Church, those beliefs are based on a misunderstanding of both John’s Revelation and the Hebrew Bible (Torah and Tanakh, also known as the "Old Testament").
+Other articles on this site discuss such issues, such as Prophecies Regarding He Who Fulfills Them, About Christianity, Isaiah Chapter 53, Mashiach ben David, and The Fall of Babylon.
+However, this article is specifically about what or who the "Bride and the Bridegroom Lamb" are.
+For even though most Christians believe Jesus was the Bridegroom (or will be when he “comes again”), and some believe the "Bride" is the Church, those beliefs are based on a misunderstanding of both John’s Revelation and the Hebrew Bible (Torah and Tanakh, also known as the "Old Testament").

 Whatever the case, before John wrote the book he had engaged himself in intense studies, meditation and prayer, and he finally received the gift of revelation and was carried away in spirit to the spiritual realm where an angel spoke to him and showed him things past, present and future.
 But, because it is practically impossible to describe what one experiences there in a normal human frame of reference, he used mostly symbolism.